Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword chocolate chip cookie skillet, cookie skillet
+Keyword cast iron cookie, cast iron dessert, chocolate chip cookie skillet, pizookie, skillet cookie

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!